bluescan/tacent/UnitTests/TestData/Images/DDS/Readme.txt

 pattern the RGB colour gradient (top-left quadrant) had vertical dark 'lines' where each colour component was supposed to be completely saturated -- one line for each of red, green and blue.
 It looked like those spectral lines you get from black-body radiation of pure elements -- definitely an issue with values at 1.0.
-There were also some 'bleeding' issues between blocks, or the blocks are all out by one or something, because the test image has the borders between the top-left gradient areas on multiple-of-4 pixel boundaries so there should have been nice crisp boundaries between them.
+There were also some 'bleeding' issues between blocks, or the blocks are all out by one or something.
+In the test image the gradients are 90 pixels high, so only every 2nd row will they be on multiple of 4 boundaries... otherwise they fall halfway through a 4x4 block.
 NVTT and TEXC didn't have this 'bleeding' issue.

 Summary:
 Currently using NVTT where possible for the quality, and TEXC for more obscure pixel formats and HDR BC6 unsigned.